-Top 7 Best Empathy Lesson Plans and Why You Need Them
+Top 7 Best Empathy Lesson Plans for Middle School

 First, let’s talk about why empathy education is important.

-Why You Need to Teach Empathy in the Age of the Internet
+Why Do You Need to Teach Empathy to Middle Schoolers?

 You may have noticed that people — especially students — spend a lot of time in front of screens these days.